 An important point about UL testing is that it is far from cheap to conduct.
 The testing done is rigorous and not would it push most gun safes on the market beyond their capabilities, but it would also mean that the gun safe would need to be designed to fit the recommendations given.
 This adds additional costs beyond testing leaving many companies unable or unwilling to justify the cost required for this.

-2. Gun safe manufactures are not safe manufactures.
+2. Gun safe manufacturers are not safe manufactures

 A strong gun safe is something that is particularity important.
 The consequences of a gun safe being broken into can be greater than any safe.
 Unfortunately, there are still inferior gun safes on the market.
 Take a look at one gun safe being broken into in the video below.